Popular Treks to Mount Stanley

 The following day we will hike to Bugata camp at 4,062 meters, passing through a valley of beautiful fauna, streams and waterfalls.
 At this point, the trek gets tougher, with steep ridges and bogs to traverse.
 However, this is one of the most beautiful parts of the trek.

-On the fourth day, we head up to Hunwick’s camp at 3,974 meters, passing through the Bamwanjara pass, where views of the towering snow-capped peaks are epic.
+On the fourth day, we head up to Hunwick’s camp at 3,974 meters, passing through the Bamwanjara pass, where views of the towering snow-capped peaks are stunning.
 The next morning we begin the hike up to Margherita camp at 4,485 meters, passing through the valley overlooking the stunning Lake Kitandara.

-The sixth day is the longest but most rewarding: we begin at 2:00am (tough at first, but you'll be raring to go after breakfast and a good cup of coffee) and climb Mount Stanley, passing through dramatic glaciers and ice walls to reach the top of Margherita Peak at 5,109 metres.
+The sixth day is the longest but most rewarding: we begin at 2:00am (tough at first, but you'll be raring to go after breakfast and a good cup of coffee!) and climb Mount Stanley, passing through dramatic glaciers and ice walls to reach the top of Margherita Peak at 5,109 metres.
 After revelling in the panoramic views, we descend back down to Hunwick’s camp.

 The following day, we continue our descent, passing through Oliver's camp and ending up at Kiharo camp at 3,430 meters, a lovely spot surrounded by dense vegetation and imposing cliffs.